Better Energy Warmer Homes Scheme

 The Better Energy Warmer Homes Scheme aims to improve the energy efficiency and warmth of homes owned by people on low incomes.
-It is operated by the Sustainable Energy Authority of Ireland (SEAI) and replaces the earlier Warmer Homes Scheme.
+It is operated by the Sustainable Energy Authority of Ireland (SEAI).

 The work funded under the Better Energy Warmer Homes Scheme includes: